The Official Blog of Biltmore®

 Clare joined Biltmore’s landscaping team in 2007 after earning her degree in Horticulture Management at Bob Jones University.
 She served in a number of garden-related roles before becoming Supervisor of Gardens and Conservatory in 2017.

-“The preparation for this exhibition has been intense,” Clare said, “but it’s wonderful to have our gardens be a focal point for guests in 2018.”
+“The preparation for this exhibition was intense,” Clare said, “but it is wonderful to have our gardens be a focal point for guests in 2018.”